mostafa-meerzad/typescript-with-mosh/topics.md

 shape.render();
 ```

-render method in shape class doesn't have any implementation and logically it doesn't make sense to render a shape object that has not defined shape!
+render method in shape class doesn't have any implementation and logically it doesn't make sense to render a shape object that has no defined shape!

 In such cases abstract classes are the solution, which prevents us from making this mistakes
 by signing a class as abstract we're telling TS that this specific class is not ready to be used.